 special payments (transactions outside the usual planned range); and

 gifts or hospitality received or given.

 LSMM has been developing a devolved system of governance and management whereby Departments have a large amount of autonomy in working within an agreed regulatory and quality assurance framework which is set and monitored by the Academic Committee.
 The intention has been to maintain quality assurance that is embedded in day-to-day activity and that such a system is flexible, able to respond to changes in student numbers, while maintaining academic standards.

 8.2 Academic Governance

 LSMM is organized as a single multi-departmental online faculty dedicated to Higher Education and Further Education, respectively.
-LSMM’s governance is exercised through the Executive Committee.
+LSMM’s governance is exercised through the Dean/CEO and the Executive Committee.

 LSMM’s corporate governance, exercised through the LSMM Executive sets the planning, regulatory and quality assurance parameters within which the Programmes must work, and the role of management is to ensure that corporate objectives are relisted appropriately.
 LSMM aims to perpetuate a culture which sees quality assurance as a professional issue and not a management function.
 As professionals, all staff engages in the process of continuous reflection and self-assessment which informs the evaluation of academic programmes and contributes to the maintenance of their academic standards and the enhancement of the student learning experience.
 LSMM takes responsibility for maintaining a central overview of processes which enables it to identify and disseminate good practice, and to take effective action where necessary.